 South Carolina is frequently recognized by publications and organizations as one of the most business-friendly states.
 See What People Are Saying About The Palmetto State:

-Area Development: Area Development named South Carolina a 2014 Gold Shovel award winner in recognition of economic development projects undertaken in 2013.
-This is the sixth year in a row that South Carolina has received a Gold or Silver Shovel Award in its population category.
-South Carolina was a Gold Shovel Award recipient in 2012 and 2011 and a Silver Shovel Award recipient in 2013, 2010 and 2009.
-Source: Area Development, June 2014.
+Area Development: Area Development named South Carolina a 2015 Gold Shovel award winner in recognition of economic development projects undertaken in 2014.
+This is the seventh year in a row that South Carolina has received a Gold or Silver Shovel Award in its population category.
+South Carolina was a Gold Shovel Award recipient in 2014, 2012 and 2011 and a Silver Shovel Award recipient in 2013, 2010 and 2009.
+Source: Area Development, June 2015.